smach/Framingham-City-Data/README.md

 Data may be in one of two formats – “tidy”, sometimes called “long”, with one observation in each row; or more human-readable format, with multiple data points per row.

-Tidy data is useful for analysis in R and other platforms (including as a basis for Excel pivot tables) and will include tidy in the file name.
+If you are doing analysis in R and other platforms (including as a basis for Excel pivot tables), tidy format is more useful.
+If you want to combine data sets, tidy is definitely more useful since all tidy data sets have the same column names:

+*Tidy data files will include tidy in the file name.*

+If you are just looking to see results, the non-tidy format will be more useful.

-The data generally start in 2017 with Framingham’s transition from town to city form of government.
+The data generally start in 2017 with Framingham’s transition from town to city form of government, although I have a few raw data files from earlier elections.

 Election data will not include preliminary elections unless they are city-wide.
+Tidy data may only include mayoral and City Council races.

 Data added so far: